Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### d.
 Jeanne PANCREASSE
 ### e.
 Emile SAVATTE
 ### f.
 Jordan CAPUERA

+Jordan CAPUERA start his day at 7:40AM, he live with his parents.
+He left his home at 8:30AM and arrives at ALGOSUP with his moto.
+Before enter in school, he smoke at front deck.
+At 9AM he go in his project group.
+During the first break of the day at 10:45AM, he likes to smokes at outside deck with friends.
+After smoking, he go to the toilet and at 11AM he return to his project room for work on the project.
+At lunch time, he eat outside the school, at his home, at a fast food or he buys a sandwich.
+At 13:30PM he goes to english room to follow an english class.
+During the break of 15:15PM, he go smoke at outside deck with friends.
+At 15:30PM he return to english class.
+At 17PM, he take his moto and go back home.
+He doesn't really work at home.

 ### g.
 Kimberley GONZALES

+Kimberley GONZALES start her day at 7AM.
+She start her day with makeup and breakfast and leave her appartment at 8:40AM.
+Cindy PÏAIS, her friend, pick her in front of where she lives because she can't walk because she have a broken leg and she have crutch.
+They arrives at school at 8:50AM, smoke a cigaret in front of the school before enter in school.
+At 9AM, Kimberley come to english room and follow english class.
+During the first break, she come at outside deck for smoke with friends.
+After smoking, she go to toilet and come back to english room at 11AM.
+At lunch time, she cook her food in the school's kitchen.
+After eating she go smoke.
+At 13:30PM, she goes to a project room to work on project.
+At 15:15, during the break, she goes smoke at outside deck and go to toilet right after.
+At 15:30PM, she come back to her project room.
+At 17AM, Cindy pick her and they come back at there home.

 ### h.
 Cindy PÏAIS